-Funding for Housing Services
+Funding to Support Housing Services

 The biggest challenge for the City of Santa Fe over the next five years will be to continue to address the increasing demands of housing needs with limited financial resources.
-The City of Santa Fe's model of service delivery is to pass through most federal funds to sub-grantees and enter into administrative contracts with service providers who provide the services.
-This ensures that services are provided in the most efficient and relevant manner as possible.
+Currently, the City of Santa Fe's model of service delivery is to pass through federal funds to sub-grantees and to use local funds to support administrative contracts with service providers and to provide direct subsidy to renters, homebuyers and homeowners.
+Specifically, the City uses its General Fund, HUD funds (CDBG and Continuum of Care), and the Affordable Housing Trust Fund (AHTF).
 The sub-grantees are then able to leverage additional programming and project funds, including LIHTC, HOME, ESG, CDFI, as well as funds allocated through the state's Mortgage Finance Authority.